percona/pmm-doc/docs/use/commands/pmm-admin.md

 PMM collects metrics in two [resolutions](../../how-to/configure.md#metrics-resolution) to decrease CPU and Memory usage: high and low resolutions.

-In high resolution we collect metrics from collectors which work fast:
+In high resolution we collect metrics from collectors that work fast:

 - `diagnosticdata`
 - `replicasetstatus`
 - `topmetrics`
-- `CurrentOp`
+- `currentop`

 In low resolution we collect metrics from collectors which could take some time:

 - `dbstats`
 - `indexstats`
 - `collstats`